-Polygraph for the most part does work reliably.
+Polygraph, for the most part, does work reliably.
 There are many good scientific studies that indicate that polygraph testing is much higher than the probability of chance.
-These studies indicate that polygraph is somewhere between 85 to 95% reliable.
+These studies indicate that the polygraph is somewhere between 85 to 95% reliable.
 I have been doing polygraph tests for over 32 years and can only think of a handful of times that I was doubtful or concerned about my opinion.
 This post is about a fairly recent case that I had concerns about.
-The posted article is based on a real polygraph test but the identities and some information has been changed to protect the identity of the examinee.
+The posted article is based on a real polygraph test but the identities and some information have been changed to protect the identity of the examinee.
 No inferences in this article should be construed to point to any individual.
 The information is offered to enlighten peoples knowledge about the limits of polygraph testing.

 This case starts with a call from a husband that is sure his wife had cheated on him.
 He said that he already knew that his wife has cheated but she was in denial and would not admit the truth.
 I told him that I would keep an open mind and I would appreciate if he would consider doing the same until I completed her polygraph examination.
 I explained the statistical reliability of polygraph and told him that he should not make any major decisions based exclusively on polygraph testing.

 Part of my protocol for testing fidelity issues is the following: